 Unmarried mothers were often told adoption would protect their children from the socially and legally constructed stigma of ‘illegitimacy’.
 In modern society, it is not socially or legally acceptable to stigmatize single parents and their children with ‘illegitimacy’, and with the trend today for openness in adoption practice and law, past reasoning to keep the records closed no longer exists.

 Contrary to popular belief, adoption records were not sealed to protect natural mothers.Adoption records were sealed to protect the interests of adoptive parents from any possible interference by natural families and to perpetuate the “as if born to” myth.

 When adoption records open, they are not open to the general public but only to those adopted, and their mothers.
 Secrecy and shame entwined in past adoption practice have supported the emergence of myths, misinformation, and fear associated with Open Records.
 Due to liability concerns, governments, religious groups, and social service agencies continue to restrict access to adoption related records.

 In many jurisdictions the matter of mothers’ ‘confidentiality’ or ‘privacy’ from their daughters or sons is used not only to blame mothers for legislation they had no part in creating, but also as a condition of their surrender.

-To this point in time, we have not seen a law or document signed by a mother that afforded her ‘confidentiality’ or ‘privacy’ from her son or daughter.
+To this point in time, Origins Canada has not any document signed by a mother that afforded her ‘confidentiality’ or ‘privacy’ from her son or daughter.
 We also have not seen any evidence that anonymity was a ‘choice’ for young mothers through a law or document signed by a mother where she was allowed to refuse ‘confidentiality’ or ‘privacy’ from her daughter or son at the time of surrender.